mandagod/producer_consumer/README.md

    Two threads are producer and consumer.

 2. Linux_SDL
    Based on the Linux platform and SDL libaray.

+3. windows_rwbuffer
+   SyncQueue - dque
+   RingBuffer - array
+   CyqlicBuffer - array